RubixML/ML/README.md

 Regression analysis is used to predict the outcome of an experiment where the value can range over a continuous spectrum.
 A Regressor estimates the expected continuous outcome of an unknown sample.

 ### Dummy Regressor
 Regressor that guesses the output values based on an [Imputer](#missing-data-imputer) strategy.
-Used to provide sanity check and to compare performance against actual Regressors.
+Used to provide a sanity check and to compare performance against actual Regressors.

-##### Supervised, Persistable
+##### Supervised | Persistable

 ##### Parameters:
 | Param | Default | Type | Description |